T

 restaurant

-• Great for solo diners as you can try small portions from different vendors.
+• Great place for solo travelers to try different foods.

 Day 3 · Oslo